zblurx/dploot/README.md

 ### machinecertificates

-The **machinecertificates** command will get any machine private key file found and decrypt them with `-mkfile FILE` of one or more {GUID}:SHA1, otherwise dploot willdump DPAPI_SYSTEM LSA secret key. in order to decrypt any machine masterkeys, and then decrypt any found encrypted DPAPI private key blob.
+The **machinecertificates** command will get any machine private key file found and decrypt them with `-mkfile FILE` of one or more {GUID}:SHA1, otherwise dploot will dump DPAPI_SYSTEM LSA secret key. in order to decrypt any machine masterkeys, and then decrypt any found encrypted DPAPI private key blob.

 It will also dump machine CAPI certificates blob with RemoteRegistry.